10 Habits That Will Help You Become The Healthiest, Slimmest Version Of You

 9. Eat 35 to 50 grams of fiber daily.

-Fiber binds to toxins in the gut and helps to whisk them out of the body, scrubbing your colon clean in the process.
+Fiber binds to cholesterol and escorts it out of the body.
+It also regulates bowel movements and decreases constipation, which improves digestion.
 I’ll spare you a lecture on insoluble and soluble fiber, but you need a certain amount of both because soluble fiber (fruit, legumes) makes you feel full and stabilizes blood sugar, and insoluble fiber (grains, leafy greens) feeds the good bacteria in your gut and fosters regularity.

 10. Eat probiotic foods.